Lawrence Timmons: 2010

-2011 season
+2011

-On August 23, 2011, the Steelers gave Timmons a five-year, $47.79 million contract extension that included $11 million guaranteed and a signing bonus of $10 million for his performance throughout the 2010 NFL season.
+On August 23, 2011, the Steelers gave Timmons a five-year, $47.79 million contract extension, which included $11 million guaranteed and a signing bonus of $10 million for his performance throughout the 2010 NFL season.
 His rookie deal expired at the end of the 2010 season and he was a free agent; however, the Steelers signed him to an extension after the NFL lockout was resolved.
-In the season opener against the Ravens, he collected a season-high 12 tackles as the Steelers lost, 7–35.
+In the season opener against the Ravens, he collected a season-high 12 tackles as the Steelers lost 7–35.
 Timmons' numbers dropped from the previous season due to his moving from his normal inside linebacker position to outside linebacker, filling in for an injured James Harrison.
 He recorded 93 tackles, 2.0 sacks, 2 forced fumbles, and an interception.

-2012 season
+2012

 He started the season making five solo tackles in a 19–31 loss to the Denver Broncos.
-During a Week 6 contest against the Tennessee Titans, he made six total tackles and intercepted Titans quarterback Matt Hasselbeck for his first pick of the season.
-On November 25, 2016, Timmons racked up ten combined tackles and intercepted Brandon Weeden and scored a 52-yard touchdown for the first of his career.
+During a Week 6 contest against the Tennessee Titans, he made six total tackles and intercepted Titans' quarterback Matt Hasselbeck for his first pick of the season.
+On November 25, 2012, Timmons racked up ten combined tackles and intercepted Browns' quarterback Brandon Weeden, and scored a 52-yard touchdown for the first of his career.
 The Steelers went on to lose to the Browns 14–20.
 During Week 14, he made a season-high 11 solo tackles in a loss to the San Diego Chargers.
 He finished his sixth NFL season with a total of 106 tackles, 6.0 sacks, 2 forced fumbles and a career-high 3 interceptions.
 This was his first season starting all 16 regular season contests.

-2013 season
+2013

 On October 20, 2013, Timmons collected a season-high 17 tackles (12 solo) during a 17–13 victory over the Baltimore Ravens.

-In 2013, Timmons led the team with 126 tackles, 3.0 sacks, 2 interceptions, and a forced fumble.
-This was the second time in the last 3 years he led the team in tackles.
+That season, Timmons led the team with 126 tackles, 3.0 sacks, 2 interceptions, and a forced fumble.
+This was the second time in the last 3 seasons that he led the team in tackles.
 He started all 16 games for the second consecutive year.

-2014 season
+2014

 On September 11, 2014, he made 12 total tackles during a 6–26 loss to the Baltimore Ravens.
 On October 20, Timmons made a season-high 11 solo tackles and an assisted tackle against the Houston Texans.
 During a Week 10 loss to the Jets, he collected a season-high 13 combined tackles.
-On December 21, 2014, Timmons tied his season-high of 13 combined tackles during a 20–12 victory over the Kansas City Chiefs.
+On December 21, Timmons tied his season-high of 13 combined tackles in a 20–12 victory over the Kansas City Chiefs.

-He had another excellent season and was recognized for it by being named to his first career Pro Bowl on December 23, 2014.
+On December 23, his efforts were recognized for having another excellent season and he was named to his first career Pro Bowl.
 On January 2, 2015, Lawrence Timmons was named Second-team All-Pro for the first time of his career.
-He finished the 2014 season with 132 combined tackles, 87 solo tackles, and two sacks.
+He finished the 2014 season with 132 combined tackles, 87 solo tackles, and 2.0 sacks.
 He played in all 16 games for the third consecutive season.